-Odie Donald II is the Acting Director of the DC Department of Employment Services and the former Executive Director of the DC Workforce Investment Council (WIC).
+Odie Donald II is the Director of the DC Department of Employment Services and the former Executive Director of the DC Workforce Investment Council (WIC).
 As WIC Executive Director, Mr. Donald directed more than $100M in local, state, and federal funds administered by the District of Columbia’s workforce system for economic development, workforce development, health and human services programs.

 Prior to joining the WIC, Mr. Donald served as the WIOA Services Director for the Georgia Department of Economic Development’s Workforce Division (WFD), where he managed more than $90M in federal funds.
 Under his leadership Georgia was twice recognized as the nation’s number one destination for business, with the nation’s most skilled workforce.
 As one of the nation’s top workforce professionals, Mr. Donald holds the distinction of being the only person to transition two state systems through implementation of the Workforce Innovation and Opportunity Act, which was signed into law by President Barack Obama in 2014.